wolfoxonly/scn/scn.si4project/Backup/build-unix(3084).md

 make install # optional
 ```

-This will build Starchain-qt as well if the dependencies are met.
+This will build StarChain-qt as well if the dependencies are met.

 Dependencies
 ---------------------